Honzaik/pq-ades-signatures/README.md

 BouncyCastle is built using its own included Gradle version.
 Other libraries and the final project is built with Maven 3.9.11.

+We provide detailed instalation instructions below.
+However, if one does not want to build everything from scratch, we provide pre-built JARs at https://github.com/Honzaik/pq-ades-signatures/tree/main/prebuilt

 ## Forked BouncyCastle installation
 First, we build our BouncyCastle fork and install it into our local Maven repository.